Skip to Main Content

 American Time Use Survey

-The American Time Use Survey (ATUS) measures the amount of time people spend doing various activities, such as paid work, childcare, volunteering, and socializing.
+From the Bureau of Labor Statistics: This survey "measures the amount of time people spend doing various activities, such as paid work, childcare, volunteering, and socializing."

 Fact Sheets from the US Census Bureau Library